nikitavoloboev/data/docs/focusing/rules.md

 - Don't lie to myself nor anyone else.
 Be confident in my thoughts & actions.
 Be decisive.
 Seek & give candid feedback.
 Respond politely.
 - Always seek to improve and change myself, not others.
 [Grass is not greener on the other side, it's greener where you water it](https://coachcarly.com/blogs/the-grass-isnt-greener-on-the-other-side-its-greener-where-you-water-it/).
 Don't dwell on imperfections, find beauty in everything.
 - Don't stay in bed.
 Wake up fast and start the day.
 Keep straight posture & spine.
 - Create & update rules based on new life experiences.
 Adapt each rule to suit my life best.
 Break off all bad habits I have.
 Learn new positive habits.
 Seek new novel experiences/relationships.
 Collect stories.
+Be a great friend.
 - Learn from the past.
 Don't make same mistakes.
 Don't dwell on what has happened or what I can't change.
-Let past go.
 Don't fixate on anything (people/items/..).
 Anything outside of this moment is imagination.
 Move onwards.
-Live through each moment.
+Live each moment.
+Let past go.
 - Happiness comes from being grateful and appreciative for what I already have.
 Don't waste time trying to measure my success/happiness by what anyone else thinks it should be.
 - [Be happy](../life/happiness.md).
 Love myself.
 Be playful.
 Make new nice memories and enjoy each moment in life.
 Savor close [relationships](../relationships/relationships.md).
 Look towards the [future](../future/future.md).
 Be optimistic.
 Appreciate what I have.